ClementNerma/NightOS/docs/specs/services/system/hw.md

 ## Unique device identifier

 Each device gets a _unique device identifier_ (UDI) encoded on 8 bytes, which identifies a unique hardware device.
 It is unique across devices and consistent across reboots.
-Unlike the [KDI](../../kernel/hardware.md#kernel-device-identifier), the UDI is generated randomly to prevent from getting informations on the hardware just from the UDI.
+Unlike the [kernel's device identifier (KDI)](../../kernel/hardware.md#kernel-device-identifier), the UDI is generated randomly to prevent from getting informations on the hardware just from the UDI.

-The identification mechanism depends on the connection type and is yet to be specified.

 ## Device formats